maria-milosh/hk_protests/README.md

 # HK protests

-Data from the online map
+Data scraped from the online map of protests in Hong Kong.